paulgovan/BayesianNetwork/README.md

 The selected paramaters are automically displayed in the *Network Paramaters* box.

 Select a learning algorithm from the *Parameter Learning* box.
 This app supports both maximum-likelihood and Bayesian estimation of the parameters.
-Note that Bayesian paramter learning is currently only implemented for *discrete* data sets.
+Note that Bayesian parameter learning is currently only implemented for *discrete* data sets.

-Then select a type of paramater chart in the *Paramter Infographic* box and, for the discrete case, choose a node.
+Then select the type of chart to display in the *Paramter Infographic* box and, for the discrete case, choose your preferred node.

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Parameters.PNG?raw=true)

-For example, the selected node *A* is a discrete node with three levels *a*, *b*, and *c*.
+For example, the selected node *A* is a discrete node with three levels: *a*, *b*, and *c*.

 ## Measures
 Click *Measures* in the sidepanel to bring up a number of tools for classical network analysis.

-The *Measures* tab has a number of both node and network measures.
+The *Measures* tab has a number of node and network measures.
 The node measures include:
 * Markov blanket
 * Neighborhood
 * Parents